jure516/policy/simplehike_policy.md

-PRIVACY POLICY FOR MOBILE APPLICATION "Simple Hiker Log" Last updated: April 24, 2022
+PRIVACY POLICY FOR MOBILE APPLICATION "Hike Log"
+Last updated: April 24, 2022

-This privacy policy governs your use of the software application “Simple Hiker Log” (later referred as the/this “Application”) for Android™ mobile devices that was created by Jure Pivk.
+This privacy policy governs your use of the software application “Hike Log” (later referred as the/this “Application”) for Android™ mobile devices that was created by Jure Pivk.

 The Application is a mobile Android application intended to keep track of your hikes and calculate statistics.